livinlrg/C.elegans_C.briggsae_Embryo_Single_Cell/README.md

-# Elegans/Briggsae Embryo Single-Cell Dataset
+# C. elegans/C. briggsae Embryo Single-Cell Dataset
 Christopher R. L. Large, Rupa Khanal, LaDeana Hillier, Junhyong Kim, John I. Murray, and Robert Waterston

 In anticipation of our upcoming manuscript describing a comparitive analysis of single-cells from _C. elegans_ and _C. briggsae_ embryogenesis, we are releasing multiple forms of data summaries that we hope will be useful to the community.